marklogic-community/corb2/README.md

 ### Downloads

-Download latest release from https://github.com/marklogic/corb2/releases.
+Download the latest release directly from https://github.com/marklogic/corb2/releases or you can resolve dependencies through [Maven Central](http://mvnrepository.com/artifact/com.marklogic/marklogic-corb) or [JCenter](https://bintray.com/marklogic/maven/marklogic-corb/view).

 Corb v2.2.0 or later requires [marklogic-xcc-8.0.*.jar or later](https://developer.marklogic.com/products/xcc) to run.
 Please note that marklogic-xcc 8 is backwards compatible up to MarkLogic 5 and runs on Java 1.6 or later.